-The first half of this chapter will explore the new language.
-The features are new to the language features built into the language, giving you everything you need to know to make full use of these additions.
-The second half of this chapter details certain key utility packages in the java.util branch of the class library.
+The first half of this chapter introduces Derby and reviews the new language features from JDK 5.
+The second half of this chapter details certain key utility packages in the java.util branch of the class library that are useful for professional programming in Java.